christocarr/CV/README.md

 # Chris Carr
 I'm a web developer, with a passion for creating engaging websites and apps.

 I enjoy building digital products that either solve problems or entertain people.
-Preferrably in Javascript and React.
+I love working with the JAMstack, that allows me to take my React skills to the next level.

 I'm self driven, hard working and easy going.
 I am currently studying Computing and IT at The Open University.